xzhong86/MyMangaBook/README.md

 A simple local website to view my manga books, base on ruby (and erb), support to mark which book I like more.

 # Requirement
  * Only Ruby 2.0+ is needed.
-HTTP server like Apache is not required.
+ * HTTP server like Apache is NOT required.

 # Introduction